 Lincoln Park is an affluent neighbourhood located in Chicago’s North Side.
 Over the years, the area has seen a number of new residents come in, from the Army post in the 1820s to Polish immigrants in the mid-1800s to Puerto Rican immigrants in the 1950s.
 Today, Lincoln Park is home to young professionals, students, and families, and is a popular spot for both Chicagoans and tourists to hang out.
 From zoos to museums to beaches, there’s loads to explore in this trendy neighbourhood.
-So keep on reading to check out some of the best things to do in Lincoln Park, Chicago, Illinois.
+It will give you no reason to stay in your hotel or Vrbo rental all day.
+Wondering what to do in Lincoln Park?
+We’ve got you covered.
+Keep on reading to check out some of the best things to do in Lincoln Park.

 If the weather’s nice, why not soak up some sun on the shores of Lake Michigan at North Avenue Beach?
 It’s one of Chicago’s most popular beaches, where you can take a dip in the lake or relax on the warm sand.
 There’s also a lakeside trail running the length of the beach, where people love to walk, jog, or ride bikes.
 The beach is home to a beach house that resembles a great ocean liner.
 In actuality, it’s got an upper level with beautiful views of the Chicago skyline, as well as concession stands and equipment rental areas.
 There are also a wide variety of shops and restaurants around the beach.

 Address: 1600 N Lake Shore Dr, Chicago, IL 60613, United States

 Website: North Avenue Beach